nix-community/NUR/README.md

 ## Contribution guideline

-- When adding packages to your repository make sure they build and set `meta.broken` attribute to false otherwise.
+- When adding packages to your repository make sure they build and set `meta.broken` attribute to true otherwise.
 - Supply meta attributes as described in the [Nixpkgs manual](https://nixos.org/nixpkgs/manual/#sec-standard-meta-attributes), so packages can be found by users.
 - Keep your repositories slim - they are downloaded by users and our evaluator